 But since they’re pretty challenging to prepare, I opted for canned artichoke hearts instead.
 That way I’m still technically celebrating artichoke season, but in an easier way.

 (One of these days I will share a fun way to use fresh artichokes, I promise.
-In the meantime, see my Lighter Spinach Artichoke Dip for another way to use canned artichokes.)
+In the meantime, see my Tuscan White Bean Skillet, Baked Crispy Artichoke Hearts, Lighter Spinach Artichoke Dip or Spinach Artichoke Pasta Salad for other ways to use canned artichokes.)

 If you’ve never had healthy lemon artichoke chicken before, it tastes pretty similar to chicken piccata, sans the capers.
 But besides the taste, there are so many reasons to love this recipe, like: